BrendonONeill/Animi-Data-v2/README.md

 ## Features
 - View anime by top-rated
+- View anime by popularity
 - View anime by genre
 - Search anime by name or word
 - Look up more information on animes
+- Filter by media type

 ## Working on